 5) 21,550 BTC - December 9, 2024

-Average Price: $98,783
+Average price: $98,783

-Total Spend: $2.1 billion
+Total spend: $2.1 billion

-Microstrategy’s fifth largest purchase marks its highest-ever average Bitcoin price, having acquired more than 21,000 Bitcoin for nearly $99,000 on average.
+Strategy’s fifth largest purchase marks its highest-ever average Bitcoin price, having acquired more than 21,000 Bitcoin for nearly $99,000 on average.
+The buy brought up the average price of all its lifetime Bitcoin purchases to $60,389.

 However, the market didn’t react super positively to the latest announcement from Saylor and the company, as the price of Bitcoin decreased by more than 2.5% in the hours that followed, dropping below the average price of its purchase to $97,600.
-On the following day, Bitcoin broke even further downward, dipping below $95,000 briefly before rebounding to that level.
+On the following day, Bitcoin broke even further downward, dipping below $95,000 briefly before rebounding to that level

 Edited by Andrew Hayward

-Editor's note: This story was originally published on November 19, 2024, and last updated with new details on December 10.
+Editor's note: This story was originally published on November 19, 2024, and last updated with new details on February 25, 2025.